Luiggi370z/vue-starter/README.md

 For a long time I researched a good starter point to learn or to start a project with VueJS and basic plugins, best practices, conventions, file structure, and more, I found different pieces of what I was looking for so I decided to put them all together.

+So basically, what you have here is a vue starter project created with Vue CLI 3.x and essential configurations to start a clean and fast VueJS App:

+- Routing (Vue Router).
+- Store Management (Vuex).
+- Unit testing (mocha/chai).
+- e2e Testing (Nightwatch).
+- Lint and formatting (ESLint + Recommended).
+- Solid and recommended file structure (supports dumb and smart components).
+- Configuration files by environment.
+- Custom scripts.

 So feel free to fork and enjoy it =)

 ## Prerequisites